Canon EOS R7 advanced manual

-White balance shift is a setting on the EOS R7 camera that allows a photographer to bias the colours in images in either blue, amber, magenta or green directions.
-This colour shift can be used to add or remove colour shifts that may occur when shooting in mixed lighting conditions.
-Typically think flash and daylight, flash and indoor lights, street lights and daylight and so on.
-White balance can be shifted from -9 to +9 in both blue / amber and green / magenta directions, or combinations of blue/amber and green/magenta shifts.
-The blue/amber shift is equal to five mired for each step.
+White balance shift is a setting on the R7 camera that allows a photographer to change the colors of their images in either blue, amber, magenta or green directions.
+When shooting in mixed lighting conditions, this colour shift can be used to add or remove colour shifts that may occur.
+Think of flash and daylight, flash and indoor lights, street lights and daylight, and so on.
+White balance can be changed from -9 to +9 in either blue / amber and green / magenta directions, or combinations of blue/amber and green/magenta shifts.
+Five mired for each step is how the blue/amber shift is calculated.

-Turn On noise reduction for exposures of 1 second or longer with the Canon EOS R7.
-This function takes a second black or dark frame (with the shutter closed) with the identical shutter time of your first photo.
-The noise in this frame is then subtracted from the original photo.
-This method is the most reliable type of noise reduction, as the noise is measured specifically at that place and time with the same level of humidity and temperature.
-All factors that can contribute to noisy images especially in long exposures.
+If you want to reduce noise, turn on noise reduction.
+The function takes a second frame with the same shutter time for your first photo.
+The noise is subtracted from the original photo.
+The most reliable method of noise reduction is to measure the noise at a specific place and time with the same level of humidity and temperature.
+There are factors that contribute to noisy images.

 High ISO speed NR

-Again, noise reduction is destructive to images details.
-I prefer to add noise reduction sparingly during post processing.
+It is destructive to images details when noise reduction is used.
+I don’t like to add noise reduction too much during post processing.

 Dust Delete Data

 You can use this function to download shots to your computer.
 Dust spots on multiple images will be recorded and analysed by the software.
 The Canon R7 will ignore the pixels with dust on when the database is relayed back.

 As you shoot multiple exposures (2–9), you can select how the images will be merged into a single image.

 On: Func/Ctrl (Function and control priority) Convenient when shooting multiple exposures gradually as you check the results.
 During continuous shooting, the continuous shooting speed will decrease greatly.